YoussefAitBihi/Space-Travel/README.md

 # 4. Create variables and utility classes

 In this section, we are going to create all variables and utility classes that are we need on our project such as container, spacing, ...

+# 5. Create the design system

+In this section, we are going to create the design system.